jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 }
 ```

-There's a lot of stuff in this example we haven't covered yet, like creating custom functions, but now you should be able to mostly understand what's happening: the function creates a rocket, changes its explosion sound, disables rocket trail and damage and slightly randomizes its animation speed.
+There's a lot of stuff in this example we haven't covered yet, like creating custom functions, but now you should be able to mostly understand what's happening: this function creates a rocket, changes its explosion sound, disables rocket trail and damage and slightly randomizes its animation speed.
 On the whole, Icon of Sin's death effect is more complicated than that (and it only works at specific map coordinates, by the way), but you get the gist.

-## Type casting
+### Type casting

-There's one other case of casting that you'll need to use when working with classes that use custom variables or functions.
+There's one other method of casting, known as type casting.
+This method is used when you need a pointer whose type is more specific than just Actor.

-Let's say we want to make a version of Baron of Hell that drops a big Soulsphere when it's killed: this Soulsphere should set our health to 300 instead giving 100 HP limited to 200.
+Let's say we want to make a version of Baron of Hell that drops a big Soulsphere when it's killed: this Soulsphere should set our health to 300 instead of the standard behavior of giving 100 HP.
 Of course, we could create a new Soulsphere actor, but since we now know about casting, we try do this:

 ```csharp
 // This doesn't actually work: